Equus (play)

-The original stage production ran at the National Theatre in London between 1973 and 1975, directed by John Dexter.
+The original stage production ran at the National Theatre in London from 1973 to 1975, directed by John Dexter.
 Alec McCowen played Dysart, and Peter Firth played Alan Strang.
-Later came the Broadway productions that starred Anthony Hopkins as Dysart (later played by Richard Burton, Leonard Nimoy, and Anthony Perkins) and from the London production, Peter Firth as Alan.
+The first Broadway production starred Anthony Hopkins as Dysart (later played by Richard Burton, Leonard Nimoy, and Anthony Perkins) and Peter Firth as Alan.
 When Firth left for Broadway, Dai Bradley took over the role of Alan in the London production, playing opposite Michael Jayston as Dr. Dysart.
-Tom Hulce replaced Firth during the Broadway run.
+Tom Hulce later replaced Firth during the Broadway run.
 The Broadway production ran for 1,209 performances.
 Marian Seldes appeared in every single performance of the Broadway run, first in the role of Hesther and then as Dora.
-Shaffer also adapted his play for a 1977 film of the same name.
+Shaffer would later adapt the play for a 1977 film of the same name directed by Sidney Lumet.

-Numerous other issues inform the narrative.
-Most important are religious and ritual sacrifice themes, as well as the manner in which character Alan Strang constructs a personal theology involving the horses and the supreme godhead, "Equus".
+The narrative centres on religious and ritual sacrifice themes, as well as the manner in which Strang constructs a personal theology involving the horses and the godhead "Equus".
 Alan sees the horses as representative of God and confuses his adoration of his "God" with sexual attraction.
-Also important is Shaffer's examination of the conflict between personal values and satisfaction and societal mores, expectations, and institutions.
-By employing classical structure, themes, and characterisation, Shaffer dramatizes the conflict between Apollonian and Dionysian values and systems in human life.
+Also important is Shaffer's examination of the conflict between personal values and satisfaction and societal mores, expectations, and institutions, and between Apollonian and Dionysian values and systems.